akakou/ecdaa/README.md

 # ecdaa

-Library(Proof of Concept) of ECDAA with TPM(Trusted Platform Module).
+A library of ECDAA with TPM (Trusted Platform Module).

 ECDAA is a privacy-enhancing cryptographic primitive.
 ECDAA prevents tracking but attests that the computer is in some group.